bpucker/MYB_annotator/README.md

 `--lencutp` specifies the minimal alignment length of BLASTp hits to be considered in the initial identification of MYB candidates.
 Default: 50.

+WARNING: If errors occur or if parameters are changed, it is necessary to delete all output files to get clean files based on the new parameters.
+Existing files are usually not overwritten.

 ## Example ##